Board of Trustees

 Dr. Nikki L. Conklin, Associate Professor, Emeritus of The Ohio State University joined Memorial Hospital’s Board of Trustees in 2010.
 Spending a lifelong career focusing on community-based adult education and youth development led her to want to give back to the community.

 Nikki received her B.S., M.S., and PhD. degrees from The Ohio State University.
 During her career, she taught secondary education in the Marysville and Benjamin Logan Schools, served 10 years as County Extension Agent in Union County, and dedicated 17 years to administrative roles with OSU Extension.
-Since retirement, she has co-authored the 2nd edition of “Education Through Cooperative Extension”, a textbook used internationally to prepare Extension educators.
-In 2006, she retired as Associate Director, Programs, Ohio State University Extension.
+She has co-authored two books used to prepare Extension educators.
+In 2006, she retired as Associate Director Programs, Ohio State University Extension.

 A Union County resident since 1975, Nikki resides near Ostrander with her husband, Bill, a livestock and grain farmer.
-Their son Eric and his wife Barbara have three children and reside near Louisville, Ky.
+Their son Eric and his wife Barbara have three children and reside near Georgetown, Ky.
 Daughter Sarah and her husband Jan Ramge have two children and live in the Marysville area.
 Seldom is there a day when Nikki and Bill don’t have grandchildren at their home!
-When not spending time with her family, Nikki is an active member of the Ostrander Presbyterian Church, where she serves as clerk and teaches Sunday school.
+Since retirement Nikki is an active volunteer with her church, the Ohio 4-H Foundation and other community organizations.

 As owner and a pharmacist at Dave's Pharmacy in Marysville, Donna Burke knows both the financial and personal attention to care it takes to operate in today's changing medical environment.